fleschutz/PowerShell/Docs/simulate-matrix.md

 ## simulate-matrix.ps1 - Simulates the Matrix (fun)

-This script simulates the Matrix (for fun).
+This PowerShell script simulates the Matrix (for fun).

 ## Parameters
 ```powershell